Jayasurya-Vardhan/EcoSizer/README.md

 ## Contributions

 Any kind of contributions to the project are welcome!
+This can help in enhancing the tool and make it more user-friendly.
 If you would like to contribute, please follow these guidelines:

 - Fork the repository and create a new branch for your feature or bug fix.
 - Make your changes and submit a pull request.
 - Provide a clear and detailed description of your changes.

-Thank you for considering contributing to the Household Battery Storage Capacity Calculator!
+Thank you for considering contributing to the EcoSizer!

 ## Citation